 Customer Retention Rate

-This metric measures the percentage of customers who continue to do business with a company over a given period of time.
+This metric measures the percentage of customers who continue to do business with a company over a given period.

 These are just a few examples of the many different metrics that can be used to evaluate customer satisfaction and the effectiveness of customer service.
 The specific metrics that a company chooses to use will depend on its unique needs and goals.